alinush/6.824-lecture-notes/l12-bayou.md

 Not a good approach because it requires everyone to have connectivity to the server.

-Would be nice if you have PDA send appointment to laptop, whoc can then send it to the server.
+Would be nice if you have PDA send appointment to laptop, which can then send it to the server.

         PDA